Pathways into engineering

 Engineers have lots of technical skills which they learn as part of their training and education.
 These differ depending on the type of engineering and the job people do.
 But engineers share many of the same skills.
 Engineering and tech professionals are generally solutions people.
 They usually think creatively and are able to solve practical problems.
 Skills like teamwork, communication and project management are also important and highly valued.

 There are many career pathways into engineering and technology for young people in England.
-From GCSEs, BTECs and A levels to apprenticeships, higher education and T Levels.
+From GCSEs, BTECs and A levels to apprenticeships, higher education and T Levels the routes in are as diverse as the careers available.
+Learn more about the pathways and find resources to inspire young people whatever their learning style.

-From National Qualifications, Highers and National Progression Awards to modern apprenticeships, degrees and Higher National Certificates students in Scotland have a range of pathways to choose from.
+National Qualifications, Highers, National Progression Awards, apprenticeships, degrees and Higher National Certificates… students in Scotland have many pathways to choose from.
+Find out more about the options available and help to raise their aspirations with our resources.

-Pathways for students in Wales include qualifications like GCSEs, Engineering Learning Programme, WJEC Vocational Awards, A levels, apprenticeships and university degrees.
+Pathways for students in Wales include GCSEs, Engineering Learning Programme, WJEC Vocational Awards, A levels, apprenticeships and university degrees.
+Discover resources in both English and Welsh, and stories of real engineers to inspire them to pursue their passion for STEM.